 Four tips to keep active with diabetes

 If you are living with diabetes, it's important to keep active and healthy.
-Here are some small changes to your daily routine to help you feel happier and healthier.

 Ask for expert advice